As told by her Foster Mom, Susie

 I had Sally for 5 months and became very attached to her in the end.
 It took a long time and a village, but she is now a well-adjusted, happy girl who has a wonderful forever home.
 When I think about how happy she looked in her new backyard with her new brother, Scout, I start to tear up.
 Makes all this so worthwhile.
 Her new name is now Sugar because she is such a sweet girl.

-Olive’s Story as told by Foster Mom, Lois T.
+As told by her Foster Mom, Lois T.

 In May on an early morning walk in OP Schnabel Park, I heard meowing.
 I went in search of the cat hoping it wasn’t injured.
 Thankfully it was not injured but a very frightened six week old, 1 lb 2oz black/grey mackerel tabby kitten.
 She was on a branch in a tree just waiting for someone to find her.
 As I walked toward her, she came rushing to me.
 She was happy to see me and very friendly.
 She was unsure about my dog so climbed to my shoulder and settled in.
 We finished the walk with her purrs in my ear.